jnozzi/cocoadev.com/SiteContent/General/UseAppModalPanelInsteadOfSheet.markdown

 My application is a "viewer" of sorts for a custom bundle type I've designed.
 Now, since the app is registered to be the primary viewer for the bundle type, you can double-click the bundles, drop them on the dock icon, etc, to open them.
-Of course, you can also open them directly via a standard [[NSOpenPanel]] running as a sheet.
+Of course, you can also open them directly via a standard General/NSOpenPanel running as a sheet.

-When my loading mechanism detects an error ( for example: bad file data formatting; my app is a viewer, and as such I often edit the data files in [[SubEthaEdit]] and reload) a sheet opens describing the error ( well, it ''will'', right now it just points you to my runtime log).
+When my loading mechanism detects an error ( for example: bad file data formatting; my app is a viewer, and as such I often edit the data files in General/SubEthaEdit and reload) a sheet opens describing the error ( well, it *will*, right now it just points you to my runtime log).
 So, should you drop an invalid file on the dock, or double click it, or call "open" from the command line, the error sheet will open and everything's good.

-The trouble is when I open an invalid file using the [[NSOpenPanel]] running as a sheet.
-What happens is I perform the opening of the file in my openPanelDidEnd: callback, which is called as soon as the user selects the file and hits return -- this means the error occurs ''before'' the sheet has begun to retract.
-What happens is the app window ''disappears'' and the error sheet floats, disembodied on the screen.
+The trouble is when I open an invalid file using the General/NSOpenPanel running as a sheet.
+What happens is I perform the opening of the file in my openPanelDidEnd: callback, which is called as soon as the user selects the file and hits return -- this means the error occurs *before* the sheet has begun to retract.
+What happens is the app window *disappears* and the error sheet floats, disembodied on the screen.

 If I click either of the buttons, the sheet slides away into nothingness and my GUI is gone.